Package and provide OpenVPN and tun/tap drivers manageable by dladm

 Perhaps it is possible to change OpenVPN to utilize these tunnels on OpenSolaris (via command-line or library API calls) instead of using TUN/TAP, and perhaps that would be more performant.
 Subject to research and testing...

-Updated by Bayard Bell almost 8 years ago
+Updated by Bayard Bell over 8 years ago

 - Status changed from New to Rejected

 The scope of this issue is all over the place.
 We don't really do big RFEs, and this has a bunch of touch points in different gates.
 Slim this down to something a developer is likely to read and circulate it for discussion before putting it into a tracker.
 Start by talking to the networking list.

 Updated by Jim Klimov almost 4 years ago

 FWIW, Enhanced support for OpenVPN, including multiple SMF instances for different setups, landed into OI/Hipster this autumn.
 Also "vpnc" and "openconnect" were added, all using tuntap drivers and different userspace logic to connect to various VPN protocols (IPsec and VPN/SSL).